spyder-ide/spyder/spyder/utils/help/tutorial.rst

 Execute in a dedicated console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Choosing ``Execute in a dedicated console`` under :menuselection:`Run --> Configure` will start *a new IPython console every time* the :file:`hello.py` program is executed.
+Choosing ``Execute in a dedicated console`` under :menuselection:`Run --> Configure` will start *a new* :guilabel:`IPython Console` *every time* the :file:`hello.py` program is executed.
-The major advantage of this mode over `Execute in current console`_ is that we can be certain that there are no global objects defined in this console which originate from debugging and repeated execution of our code.
+The major advantage of this mode over `Execute in current console`_ is that we can be certain that there are no global objects defined in this :guilabel:`Console` which originate from debugging and repeated execution of our code.
-Every time we run the code in the editor, the IPython console in which the code runs is restarted.
+Every time we run the code in the :guilabel:`Editor`, the :guilabel:`IPython Console` in which the code runs is restarted.

 This is a safe option, but provides less flexibility in interactive execution.